tofanalexandrina/Continuous-Feedback-App/README.md

 ![image](https://github.com/user-attachments/assets/789100b7-439a-40bb-98e3-6ee1f603ad31)

 ### 2. Leaving Feedback
-- During the activity, leave feedback by selecting one of the emojis available.
+- Throughout the activity, you can leave feedback by selecting as many emojis as you see fit.
+Your feedback is anonymous, and you can react multiple times at any point during the activity.

 ![image](https://github.com/user-attachments/assets/11644c44-2b8d-43fa-b17f-2c7376efc357)